yurynix/mini-sled-exercise/README.md

 # Grab the correct page identifier with some jq and sed magic and open the browser on the chrome's debugger UI
 open https://chrome-devtools-frontend.appspot.com/serve_file/@65d20b8e6b1e34d2687f4367477b92e89867c6f5/inspector.html?`curl --silent localhost:9222/json | jq -r '.[] | select(.type=="page") | .webSocketDebuggerUrl' | sed -e "s/:\/\//=/g"`\&experiments=true\&remoteFrontend=true
 ```

-* Bonus: Make part 2 without exposing additional port(s) on the docker container, you can, however, create additional docker containers.
-This is to mimick that the "remote machine" and the "local machine" are both behind firewall(s), but still can access a 3rd machine, a "jump host".

 ## Initial setup
 * Install docker, follow the instructions [here](https://docs.docker.com/get-docker/).
 To learn more about docker check out [this video](https://www.youtube.com/watch?v=JSLpG_spOBM).